ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

 [^5]: Though we don’t have randomly-assigned groups in this example, I believe the basic concern is the same.
 The two groups may have different correlations among the covariates, and we want an imputation method that can handle such a pattern.

+[^6]: As a third option, you could also use random forests to addresses possible interactions and nonlinear effects.

-[^6]: 2023 M2 chip MacBook Pro
+[^7]: 2023 M2 chip MacBook Pro

-[^7]: That is, they’re below `\(d = 0.2\)`.
+[^8]: That is, they’re below `\(d = 0.2\)`.
 See Cohen ([1988](#ref-cohenStatisticalPowerAnalysis1988a))

-[^8]: i.e., increase statistical power by decreasing the standard error.
+[^9]: i.e., increase statistical power by decreasing the standard error.

-[^9]: If you’re not familiar with the ATT, it was discussed a bit in Greifer & Stuart ([2021](#ref-greifer2021matching)), though instead by the term “average exposure effect in the exposed.”
+[^10]: If you’re not familiar with the ATT, it was discussed a bit in Greifer & Stuart ([2021b](#ref-greifer2021matching)), though instead by the term “average exposure effect in the exposed.”
 Greifer recommend the ATT for my real-world use case, which is why I use it here.
+See also Greifer & Stuart ([2021a](#ref-greifer2021choosing)).

-[^10]: If you’re not familiar with g-computation, boy do I have the blog series for you.
+[^11]: If you’re not familiar with g-computation, boy do I have the blog series for you.
 Start [here](https://solomonkurz.netlify.app/blog/2023-04-12-boost-your-power-with-baseline-covariates/).
 You’ll want to read the first three posts.
 Sorry, but some topics take a little effort to walk out.

-[^11]: That is, the *average treatment effect for the untreated*.
+[^12]: That is, the *average treatment effect for the untreated*.